Frequently Asked Questions

 What does NBA do?

-In collaborative partnership with local church congregations, regions of the Christian Church (Disciples of Christ), and Disciples-related direct care providers, NBA initiates, incubates, and connects with ministry partners who are providing direct care to those in need every single day.
+In collaborative partnership with local church congregations, regions, and general ministries of the Christian Church (Disciples of Christ), and Disciples-related direct care providers, NBA initiates, incubates, and connects with ministry partners who are providing direct care to those in need every single day.

 What is NBA initiating?